ftwehrle/case-study-writer/README.md

 The key innovation of this tool is its ability to perform its own targeted web searches to gather real-time, factual information, which it then uses to ground the case study, significantly reducing the risk of AI "hallucinations" and ensuring the final output is credible and well-sourced.

+The script and documentation are written with Gemini 2.5 Pro.

 ## **Key Features**

 * **Instructor & Student Interfaces:** A simple two-tab interface for instructors to define the case study parameters and for students to specify the company and role.